monkeymademe/picamera2-WebUI/README.md

-# Picamera2 WebUI Lite
+# Picamera2 WebUI

 ## Overview

-Picamera2 WebUI Lite is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 library.
+Picamera2 WebUI is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 library.
 This project provides a simple user interface to configure camera settings, capture photos, and manage images in a basic gallery.

 [![Watch the Demo here](https://img.youtube.com/vi/K_pSdu5fv1M/0.jpg)](https://www.youtube.com/watch?v=K_pSdu5fv1M)